jesper-raemaekers/python-polarion/docs/workitem.rst

 Usage
 --------------

-This chapter details some common operations
+This chapter details some common operations.

 Updating a field
 ^^^^^^^^^^^^^^^^